Bowls

 If you and your flat-faced pup are always on the go, this travel-friendly bowl will soon become your best friend.
 Highly recommended!

 The all-plastic Love N Creatures Slanted Bowl was pretty great.
 But it was also plastic.
-The lightweight design made it easier to push around than the other rubber-lined stainless steel bowls.
-While the cost is cheaper, it’s also considerably less durable and scratches easier.
+The lightweight design made it easier to push around than the other rubber-lined stainless steel dog bowls.
+While the cost is cheaper, it’s also considerably less durable and scratches more easily.

 With just a few tweaks on the manufacturer’s part, Super Design’s Mess Free Slanted Bowl could be a strong contender.
 It’s essentially an elevated bowl that sits at a 15˚ slant thanks to the melamine base.
 Unfortunately, when you place the metal bowl in the base, it spins.
 For flat-faced dogs that will no doubt bump the bowl, this made feeding difficult as the bowl spun in place.
 Another bowl that is better suited to cats.
 It’s a shame that there isn’t much choice for elevated flat-faced dog bowls.